Daandelange/karmaSoundAnalyser/README.md

 add /usr/lib/pg/extra/cyclone to your pb library search paths (from pd preferences)
 Start Pd with `/usr/bin/pd -rt -oss -audiooutdev "2,3,4,5,6" -outchannels "2,2,2,2,2"`.

-Installing Jack on linux can also be useful.
+Installing Jack on linux can also be useful for routing audio.
 `sudo-apt-get install jackd qjackctl`

-__Tested on__: Ubuntu 14.0, Pd-Vanilla (latest) (64 bit), pd-aubio 0.4.
+### Rpi
+Follow the Linux installation notes.
+Feel free to add additional setup notes in a pull request. :-)

 ### Mac OSX
-On mac you need [Pd-vanilla 0.47-1-64bit](https://puredata.info/downloads/pure-data) and [Aubio](http://aubio.org/pd-aubio/), then it should work out of the box.
+On mac you need [Pd-vanilla 0.47-1-64bit](https://puredata.info/downloads/pure-data) and [Aubio 0.4](http://aubio.org/pd-aubio/), then it should work out of the box.
+Later versions should also work.
-Installing [SoundFlower](https://github.com/mattingalls/Soundflower) or [Jack](http://www.jackaudio.org/) can be usefull for routing system Audio.

-__Hint__: _To get started quickly, use [VLC](http://www.videolan.org/) to play a track and output it trough Soundflower, then set the Pd sound input to Soundflower accordingly._
+__Hint__: _To get started quickly, use [VLC](http://www.videolan.org/) to play a track and output it trough [SoundFlower](https://github.com/mattingalls/Soundflower) (2ch), then set the Pd sound input to Soundflower accordingly.
+Alternatively use [Jack OSX](http://www.jackaudio.org/) to route audio._
-__Tested on__: OSX 10.10 ->10.12, Pd-Extended 0.43.4 (64 bit), Pd-Vanilla 0.46-7 (64 bit), Pd-Vanilla 0.47-1 (64 bit), all with Aubio 0.4.

 ### Windows
-Untested but there's no reason it won't work.
+Sorry, windows is yet untested but there's no reason it won't work.
 Feel free to add setup notes in a pull request. :-)

 ## Thanks